Five Seasons Qigong

 There is a calmness and stillness deep inside all of us.
 The element Water predominates in this most yin of seasons and the associated organs are the kidneys, our source of vitality.
 The sense of hearing is closely related to the kidneys and in the stillness of winter we can further cultivate our listening skills, which require focus and concentration to derive meaning.

 Winter practices do not over exert the body or mind.
 Now is the time to give yourself permission to allow your body and mind to settle and rest.
 We move smoothly and meditatively in harmony with the quiet of this season.
 The steady, slow movements of Qigong at this time are ideal for settling, integrating and nourishing your energy.

-Next workshop date: Jan 2019 (details to be confirmed)
+Next workshop date: Jan 2019 (click here for details)